pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

     {
       element: '#init-driver-codapi > codapi-output > pre',
       popover: {
-        title: 'Output',
+        title: 'Command Output',
-        description: 'This is the output of the Git command that was run.',
+        description: 'This is the output of the command.',
         side: "bottom",
         align: 'start'
       }